tzolov/voice-assistant-chatbot/README.md

 It uses [Spring AI](https://docs.spring.io/spring-ai/reference/index.html) to integrate with OpenAI and to leverages its [audio generation](https://platform.openai.com/docs/guides/audio) features to process voice inputs, and respond with audio outputs.
 The application uses, plain, Java's Sound API for audio recording and playback.

+The assistant can also reach out to the web: it is equipped with web search and web fetch tools, so it can look up and read up-to-date information when answering your spoken questions.

 By default, the assistant impersonates Marvin, using the [marvin.paranoid.android.txt](https://github.com/tzolov/voice-assistant-chatbot/blob/main/src/main/resources/marvin.paranoid.android.txt) system prompt.

 <img src="doc/marvin-transparent.svg" width="200" align="center"/>